terdelyi/terdelyicouk/README.md

 The site is using an open-source static site generator of mine called [Phanstatic](https://github.com/terdelyi/phanstatic/).

-To be able to build the site locally you need PHP 8.1 and Node v20.
+To be able to build the site locally you need PHP 8.1 and Node 20.

 ## Disclaimer

-I don't mind if you get inspired, but please don't copy the design or the content of the site directly.
-Additionally, if you re-use the code or any elements, I would be happy to hear about it.
+I absolutely don't mind if you get inspired, but please don't copy the design or the content of this site directly.
+If you re-use the code or any elements, please drop me a DM, I would be happy to hear about it!